InfiniteSearchSpace/Automata-Gen-3/README.md

 ==============

-Colour Scheme:
+Colour Scheme & Graphics:

+- Cells are one pixel each.
+I reccomend using magnifier on windows or KMag on linux when viewing.

-- When max value is 1, all value 1 is black
+- When the maximum value of all cells is 1, all cells of value 1 are black

-- When max value is larger than one, value 1 is light blue, low numbers are white, with gradient to the highest numbers in black.
+- When max value is larger than one, value 1 is light blue, low numbers are white, with a greyscale gradient up to the highest numbers in black.

-- Negative numbers are red
+- Negative numbers are always red

 ==============